-The plan that will go in effect by the two cities on June 1, 2020, is designed to focus primarily on the highest volume of material by weight (corrugated cardboard) and combine it with clean, dry, and sorted materials to work toward achieving a similar true recycling rate of approximately 40 percent, with a far reduced cost.
+The plan that will go in effect by the two cities this week is designed to focus primarily on the highest volume of material by weight (corrugated cardboard) and combine it with clean, dry, and sorted materials to work toward achieving a similar true recycling rate of approximately 40 percent, with a far reduced cost.

 By accepting the materials sorted, the two cities will have the flexibility to capitalize on markets as they change in the future.